CompletelyUnbelievable/ChangeOutage/Cursor/README.md

 <ul>
 <li>The images recommended resolution is 36px by 36px.
 From what I've checked it can go up to 128px by 128px, which I assume is the limit.</li>
 <li>The file formats must be one of these: PNG, GIF, JPG, BMP, and CUR.
 Mileage may vary for other formats.</li>
 <li>If the cursor image is animated then it will only show the first frame.
-See <i>animated cursors with css animations</i> as a potential solution below.</li>
+See the <i>Example Animated Cursor</i> as a potential solution.</li>
 <li>When specifying a url for the cursor there must be a backup cursor set.</li>
 </ul>
 </div>